Global Environmental Politics POLITIC4007

 ■ apply relevant concepts and theories to analyse the interaction between the political, economic, and institutional aspects of global environmental politics;

-■ interpret a range of quantitative and qualitative research findings regarding pressing global environmental problems, such as climate change and a renewable energy transformation;
+■ interpret a range of quantitative and qualitative research findings regarding pressing global environmental problems, such as climate change and biodiversity;

 ■ critically assess the different goals of global environmental policy and governance, and identify the key trade-offs involved in environmental policy-making;

-■ evaluate the political and economic implications of adopting different environmental policy options;
+■ evaluate the political, economic and social implications of adopting different environmental policy options;

 ■ advance reasoned and evidence-based arguments, both orally and in writing.